rht-labs/enablement-docs/slides/markdown/impact_mapping.md

 ### Impact Mapping
 #### _What is It?_
 Impact Mapping is an engaging, graphical, and strategic planning technique.
-It was introduced by Gojko Adzic in 2012.

 At the end of the impact map, you should have:
 * A shared understanding of your project's goal or problem statement